Nonasymptotic Oblivious Relaying and Variable-Length Noisy Lossy Source Coding: Introduction

 Note that CVIB is generally smaller than VIB since VIB is the variance of $\iota(Y;U)-\lambda^{*}\iota(X;U)$, whereas CVIB is its (expected) conditional variance given $Y,U$.
 We show that for variable-length description, it suffices to use a description rate

 Comparing \eqref{eq:fl_finite} and \eqref{eq:vl_finite}, we see that variable-length and fixed-length have vastly different finite blocklength behavior.

 These results are proved using techniques in noisy lossy source coding~\cite{dobrushin1962information}, where we have a 2-discrete memoryless source $X^n,Y^n$, the encoder observes $Y^n$ and sends a description to the decoder, which recovers $Z^n$ and aims at having a small probability of excess distortion $\mathbb{P}(d(X^n,Z^n)>\mathsf{D})\le \epsilon$.
-The optimal asymptotic description rate is $R(\mathsf{D}):=\min_{P_{Z|Y}:\,\mathbb{E}[d(X,Z)]\le\mathsf{D}}I(Y;Z)$~\cite{dobrushin1962information}.
-A second-order characterization for the optimal length of the fixed-length description
+Given by~\cite{dobrushin1962information}, the optimal asymptotic description rate is $R(\mathsf{D}):=\min_{P_{Z|Y}:\,\mathbb{E}[d(X,Z)]\le\mathsf{D}}I(Y;Z)$.
+A second-order characterization for the optimal rate of the fixed-length description